 Dear Prospective Student,

-If you have a strong interest in finance, desire to work hard with your professors and fellow students, and appreciate personalized, individual attention during your graduate studies, the M.S. in Finance at Fairfield may be for you.
-Please take the time to further explore the possibilities of earning your masters at Fairfield University, and e-mail me directly if you have any questions.
+If you have a strong interest in finance, a strong work-ethic and appreciate personalized, individual attention during your graduate studies, the MS Finance may be for you.
+Please email me directly at email@example.com with questions or for more information.